alexmwalker/view3d/README.md

 One challenge I haven't totally nailed at the moment: Items like DVDs and Blu-rays are easy because they have a standardized spine thickness.
 However, as we know, books vary in spine width based on page numbers.

-If you're only rendering one book, it's easy to just manually tuned the spine width (the Sass variable `$spine-ratio: 0.06;` as a factor of the model height).
+If you're only rendering one book, it's easy to just manually tune the spine width (the Sass variable `$spine-ratio: 0.06;` as a factor of the model height).
 However, if you're rendering multiple books on a page, you have a decision to make.

-1. If there's not wide variation in your spine width range, just go with it.
-Some will crop a little - some will underlap but that may not be a huge visual issue
+1. If there's not wide variation in your spine width range, just go a middle-ground.
+Some will crop a little - some will underlap but that may not be a huge visual issue.
-2. If you're keen, you might chose to standardize all your raw book graphics to a preset spine width.
+2. If you're keen, you might chose to standardize all your raw book graphics to a preset spine width - stretching or compressing the spine part of the graphic to a standardized width.
 There's some extra work in that.
+Maybe you PS Actions it?
 3. If you're _REALLY_ keen, you'll need to dynamically code the spine width into the modelling of each book.
 Maybe that's part of the naming convention that you can extract on-the-fly?
 Maybe you calculate the spine width with maths.

 `spineWidth = totalBookwidth - (2 * cover width)`